 It should have been.
 But unfortunately, the answer to that question is “No!”

-In fact, this Observation deck on top of the Freedom Tower is NOT included in the New York City Pass or The Explorer Pass as well.
+One World Observation deck on top of the Freedom Tower is NOT part of the New York City Pass or The Explorer Pass.

 Fortunately, for tourists who believe in Discount cards, there is hope.

 The NYC Sightseeing Pass is the only pass that includes free admission to One World Observatory.

 All you have to do is walk up to One World Observatory, present your NYC Sightseeing Pass and walk-in for free.

 Sightseeing Flex Pass helps you save up to 65% of ticket costs and lets you access 100 attractions in New York for free.